 Among disadvantages: reduced seat width, misaligned windows, lack of window-side armrests, passengers may get cold during the flight because of the exit doors.
-These seats are also less padded.

 The seats 46B, 46D, 46F and 47D have restricted legroom and floor storage as equipment box is located here.

 Delta Air Lines Wide Body Boeing 767-300 In-flight amenities Information

-AC Power.
+- AC Power.
 Each First Class seat has 110V AC power.
 All seats have USB power ports for charging cell phones, tablets, etc.

-Internet.
+- Internet.
 Delta Airlines offers access to the internet using Gogo service.
 Connectivity is available for laptops and mobile devices.
 Access is available once the aircraft reaches 10,000 feet cruising altitude.
 More information on the service and its pricing options is listed here.

-Food.
+- Food.
 Non-alcoholic beverages are complimentary.
 Alcoholic beverages can be purchased for $7 in economy and are free of charge in First Class.
 Depending on the flight time, a small snack may also be offered.
 Full meals may be offered in first class on flights longer than 900 miles.

 Delta Air Lines Fleet Wide Body Boeing 767-300 Aircraft Images Gallery